tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 ENHANCE: add rotating functions to the cropper activity.
 This would allow multi-rotate-undo by simply quiting the cropper.

-ENHANCE Pseudonyms on ISFDB:
-While reading the book page, we could follow the author url, and from there check the header for "Used As Alternate Name By"
-Problem: if it's the real-author anyhow, then loading that url can become very slow if the author has many books.
-Alternative: lookup Author names individually.

 <hr style="border:1px solid red;">
 Known issues: